 (i) Enrolment requires the approval of the instructor, the Chair of Undergraduate Studies in their Department of concentration and the School of Graduate Studies;

-(ii) Permission to enrol is only available to level 4 students (84.0 or more units completed) whom the Departments deems to be outstanding (generally taken to mean A standing); and
+(ii) Permission to enrol is only available to level 4 students (84.0 or more units completed) whom the Departments deems to be outstanding (generally taken to mean a cumulative GPA of at least 3.50); and

 (iii) The same course(s) may not count for credit in both a graduate and undergraduate degree program in with the student is registered or subsequently registers.